KeltonMVP/rules/docs/wiki-info/factions/lspd.en.md

 For a department member to be able to apply sanctions to players who break the rules, they need to equip themselves.
 To do this, use the /duty command.

 ### /lawyer
-Using this command you will sell release warrants to lawyers.
+Using this command you will sell release warrants to lawyers.<br>
 The command uses two parameters, the name or ID of the lawyer to whom you want to sell the release warrant and the price of the warrant.<br>
 The price of a release warrant can be minimum $5,000 and maximum $20,000.<br>
 To sell a warrant you need 15 accept points.<br>

+### /acceptpoints
+Using this command you will be able to see how many accept points you have in total at that moment.

 ### /tazer
 The /tazer command installs a shock absorber on the pistol.<br>